 Now I realize that bicycling in the town that's already built for cars isn't going to undo most of the harms that already exist, but it will at least reduce the carbon dioxide that you're throwing into the atmosphere.
 And more importantly, it will send a very strong signal to planners and developers that a bicycle infrastructure has value.
 And in fact, as I will point out in a later episode, neighborhoods that have solid bicycle infrastructure (so bike path and bike lanes) definitely fetch a premium price and developers are definitely taking notice of this.

 ▲ Benefits of bicycle commuting

 So let's look at the benefits of bicycle commuting.
-Probably the most stunning benefit to getting around by bike is a study that came out of the United Kingdom.
-The British medical journal.
-Actually, now it's called the BMJ, April 19th, 2017.
+Probably the most stunning benefit to getting around by bike is a study that came out of the United Kingdom (in) the British Medical Journal (actually, now it's called the BMJ), April 19th, 2017.
 And basically it said that bicycle commuting reduced mortality from all causes by 41%.
 I mean, that's a really big deal.
 They were looking at everything from cancer to heart disease to other cardiovascular diseases, and when they combine all of the different causes, there was again a 41% reduction in mortality and in some particular ailments of reduction of over 50% which is comparable to some of the results that you can expect from surgery or drugs.
 But in this case, it was just simply bicycling every day.
-Also in the BMJ, January 15th, 2018, there was an article about how bike sharing schemes massively increased safety except where people don't use them because of mandatory bike helmet laws.
+Also in the BMJ, January 15th, 2018, there was an article about how bike sharing schemes massively increased safety—except where people don't use them because of mandatory bike helmet laws.

 ▲ Bike sharing and safety